DONATE TO THIS

 EnCorps STEM Teachers Program’s vision is to realize a day where all students, regardless of socioeconomic status, are inspired and prepared to pursue their dreams.
-STEM Teaching Fellows transition to teaching careers within 1-3 years with the support of EnCorps training, guest teaching field experience, credentialing guidance, EnCorps cohort and the EnCorps network of schools.
-When you become an EnCorps Fellow, you are committing to providing access to quality education within low income schools, supporting students who need your mentorship the most.
+STEM Teaching Fellows explore the process to become a teacher within 1-3 years with the support of EnCorps training, guest teaching field experience, licensing guidance, EnCorps cohort of peers and the EnCorps network of schools.
+When you become an EnCorps Fellow, you will provide access to quality education within low income schools, supporting students who need your mentorship the most.

-With the help of EnCorps, you will develop your unique timeline to become a credentialed, paid teacher, in as little as 9 months, or 3 years depending on your personal goals.
+- With the help of EnCorps, you will explore a transition to teaching and if desired, your unique timeline to become a paid teacher, in as little as 9 months, or 3 years depending on your personal goals

-*Find out more about the timeline and teaching credentials at https://encorps.org/teaching-fellowship/
+*Find out more about the timeline and teaching credential options at https://encorps.org/teaching-fellowship/

-Financial plan to pursue your credential and participate in unpaid Guest Teaching Training for one semester
+- Financial plan to participate in unpaid Guest Teaching for one semester

 For more specific eligibility and FAQ’s, please see https://www.encorps.org/teaching-fellowship/eligibility

 *Looking for backgrounds in: Accounting, finance, banking, mathematics, statistics, data analyst, computer programmer, IT, coding, product manager, engineering (civil, mechanical, ALL), healthcare, scientific research, biotech, lab work, etc.